 - Ability to sell an unlimited amount of products

 - Finance, marketing, shipping, and sales extensions

-Price: free trial.
-Basic Commerce plan starts at $26/month.
+Price: Three-day free trial.
+Basic Commerce plan starts at $27 per month when paid annually.

-BigCommerces advanced features include international selling capabilities, SEO apps and optimized stores, and multichannel sales capabilities on social and online selling sites—but these features come with more complexity.
+BigCommerce’s features include international selling capabilities, SEO apps and optimized stores, and multichannel sales capabilities on social and online selling sites.

 - Visual editor to edit website pages with a drag-and-drop tool